craigrobertsdev/eCommerce-Backend/README.md

 ## Description

 A MySQL backend with Express API to model relationship between products, product categories and product tags.
+This application uses the basic CRUD operations for each entity type.

 ## Installation